vain0x/milone-lang/docs/refs/syntax.md

 ### Type variables

-Type variable is an identifier that is prefixed by a single quote.
-Currently type variable must be single alphabet.
+A type variable consists of a single quote and single ASCII alphabet.

     ty_var = "'" [A-Za-z]

 ### Punctuations

-Punctuations are operators and others.
+Punctuations are operators, brackets and others.

 Non-operator punctuations can appear consecutively.
+For example, `,,` is two comma tokens.
+Operators don't.
-For example, `,,` are two comma tokens.
-Operators don't. `++` is single operator token event hough such operator doesn't exist.
+`++` is single operator token even though such operator doesn't exist.
 This is for compatibility with F#, where custom operators are supported.

 TODO: make an index for punctuation and usage like this: [Symbol and Operator Reference - F# | Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/symbol-and-operator-reference/)

 ## Grammar

-Here is informal grammar of milone-lang source code.
+Here is informal grammar of the milone-lang source code.

 ### Categories of Syntax